-1.12 The University may, to the extent indicated by the President in his statement under Section 1.10 above, terminate the appointments of faculty members holding appointments with review or appointments without term or fail to renew a term appointment with review, when the Board of Governors has declared a financial exigency and the procedures set forth below have been followed.
+1.12 The University may, to the extent indicated by the President in his/her statement under Article 1.10 above, terminate the appointments of faculty members holding appointments with review or appointments without term or fail to renew a term appointment with review, when the Board of Governors has declared a financial exigency and the procedures set forth below have been followed.

 b) A financial exigency shall continue until the Board of Governors declares that it is at an end.

-a) comes within one of the categories of appointment exempted from termination or non-renewal under Section 4.05(a) below;
+a) comes within one of the categories of appointment exempted from termination or non-renewal under Article 4.05(a) below;

-b) is made to maintain a function deemed essential to the academic program or operation of the University in accordance with any applicable procedures in Section 4.02 below;
+b) is made to maintain a function deemed essential to the academic program or operation of the University in accordance with any applicable procedures in Article 4.02 below;

 c) is made to replace a faculty member who has been granted study leave where the appointment is temporary and can be justified as maintaining the integrity of a Department’s or a Faculty’s teaching activities as well as the practice of granting study leave; or

-d) is to be filled by a person whose appointment is to be, or has been, terminated or not renewed under Sections 3 or 4 below.
+d) is to be filled by a person whose appointment is to be, or has been, terminated or not renewed under Articles 3 or 4 below.

-2.03 It is understood that positions that become vacant during a financial exigency as a result of a decision not to renew an appointment with review or not to grant an appointment without term made under the provisions of the Agreement on Conditions of Appointment for Faculty and not for reasons of financial exigency under this Agreement will be protected to be filled after the end of the financial exigency.
+2.03 It is understood that positions that become vacant during a financial exigency as a result of a decision not to renew an appointment with review or not to grant an appointment without term made under the provisions of Part 4: Conditions of Appointment for Faculty and not for reasons of financial exigency under this Agreement will be protected to be filled after the end of the financial exigency.

-3.02 Nothing in this Agreement shall be interpreted to limit the provisions of Section 2.04 of the Agreement on Conditions of Appointment for Faculty dated May 1, 1980, with respect to redundancy in periods other than financial exigency.
+3.02 Nothing in Part 9 of this Agreement shall be interpreted to limit the provisions of Article 2.04 of Part 4 Conditions of Appointment for Faculty with respect to redundancy in periods other than financial exigency.

-4.01 When it has been decided under Section 1 above that the termination or non-renewal of appointments is necessary, the President, having considered the advice of the Senate Budget Committee, shall decide on the extent of the budgetary reduction (in dollars) to be borne by each Faculty.
-He shall then so notify the Dean of the Faculty concerned and request him to recommend the names of members of his Faculty whose appointments should be terminated or not renewed.
-The Dean in consultation with an advisory committee, shall decide the amount of the budgetary reduction, if any, to be accomplished in a Department, School, Institute, Centre or Division through the termination or non-renewal of faculty appointments, and shall request the Head or Director concerned for his recommendations as to whose appointments should be terminated or not renewed in accordance with the provisions of Section 4.05 below, these recommendations to be submitted within a reasonable period fixed by the Dean.
+4.01 When it has been decided under Article 1 above that the termination or non-renewal of appointments is necessary, the President, having considered the advice of the Senate Budget Committee, shall decide on the extent of the budgetary reduction (in dollars) to be borne by each Faculty.
+He/she shall then so notify the Dean of the Faculty concerned and request him/her to recommend the names of members of his/her Faculty whose appointments should be terminated or not renewed.
+The Dean in consultation with an advisory committee, shall decide the amount of the budgetary reduction, if any, to be accomplished in a Department, School, Institute, Centre or Division through the termination or non-renewal of faculty appointments, and shall request the Head or Director concerned for his/her recommendations as to whose appointments should be terminated or not renewed in accordance with the provisions of Article 4.05 below, these recommendations to be submitted within a reasonable period fixed by the Dean.

-4.04 The Dean shall, at the time he sends his recommendations to the President, notify in writing each faculty member who is being recommended for termination or non-renewal of appointment of this recommendation and the basis for it.
+4.04 The Dean shall, at the time he/she sends his/her recommendations to the President, notify in writing each faculty member who is being recommended for termination or non-renewal of appointment of this recommendation and the basis for it.

 a) Before any members of a Department holding appointments with review or without term are considered for termination or non-renewal of appointment, the appointments of those faculty members holding term appointments without review shall not be renewed and the budgeted positions thus vacated shall not be filled, provided that an appointment or position may be maintained if:

-The exemptions under (iv) of this section shall be considered in accordance with Sections 4.02 and 4.03 above.
+The exemptions under (iv) of this section shall be considered in accordance with Articles 4.02 and 4.03 above.

-4.06 The procedures outlined above having been complied with, the President may, subject to Section 6 below, decide to recommend to the Board of Governors the termination or non-renewal of the appointment of a faculty member whose name has been recommended under Section 4.03 above.
+4.06 The procedures outlined above having been complied with, the President may, subject to Article 6 below, decide to recommend to the Board of Governors the termination or non-renewal of the appointment of a faculty member whose name has been recommended under Article 4.03 above.

-4.07 The President shall, at the time he decides to recommend to the Board of Governors the termination or non-renewal of the appointment of a faculty member, inform him of the decision and of the basis for it.
+4.07 The President shall, at the time he/she decides to recommend to the Board of Governors the termination or non-renewal of the appointment of a faculty member, inform him/her of the decision and of the basis for it.